thegooddocsproject/thegooddocsproject.github.io/index.md

 ### What?

 Every project deserves a minimum level of _Good Docs_, but it can be really hard to know where to start or what to write.
-Our open-source Minimum Viable Docset (MVD) will help you create a baseline set of documentation using a suite of templates.
+Our open source suite of templates will help you create a baseline set of documentation.

 ### Who?